nufke/LoxBerry-Plugin-LoxBuddy/docs/example.md

 This will toggle the switch in the LoxBuddy user interface, and it will also update the color of the icon.

 Note that LoxBuddy will only update the control state, text and icon color based on **incoming messages**.
-So in case a control is changed in the App manually, and the other control elements are not updated, it means that communcation with the receiving end (e.g. Miniserver or Node-RED) did not process the message and acknowledge the state change by sending it back over MQTT.
+So in case a control is changed in the App manually, and the other control elements are not updated, it means that communication with the receiving end (e.g. Miniserver or Node-RED) did not process the message and acknowledge the state change by sending it back over MQTT.

 **TIP**: The LoxBerry plugin [Lox2MQTT](https://github.com/nufke/LoxBerry-Plugin-Lox2MQTT) can be used to send an existing Loxone Miniserver structure and control updates over MQTT.